emanuelprog/wecontrol/README.md

 2. **Moai Management**
    - **Admin Role:**
      - Create and manage moai
+     - View and manage payments for each moai
+     - Mark user payments as received for each moai month
+     - Send reminders via WhatsApp or email if a user has not paid
    - **User Role:**
      - Choose to participate in moai
      - Moai month generation based on the creation date
-   - Automated daily method to check if a moai can be started
-   - Bidding system where the highest bidder wins
+     - Participate in bidding system where the highest bidder wins

 ## Endpoints